OpenCDSS/cdss-lib-cdss-java/README.md

 Repositories are expected to be on the same folder level to allow cross-referencing scripts in those repositories to work.
-TSTool is used as an example, and normally use of this repository will occur through development of the main CDSS applications.
+TSTool is used as an example, and normally use of this repository will occur through development of the main CDSS Java applications.
 See the application's developer documentation for more information.

 ```